 Fore word 3

-1. Who We Are 5
+1. Who We Are

-2. Alcohol & Dru ig Use in the Outer Hebrides 7
+2. Alcohol & Dru ug Use in the Outer Hebrides 7

-3. Strategic Priorities for ADPIEarly YearsIIEarly InterventionIIIProblem Drinkers and Substance UsersIVAssist in the promotion of a healthy Outer Hebrides
+3. Strategic Priorities for ADP I Early Years II Early Intervention III Problem Drinkers and Substance Users IV Assist in the promotion of a healthy Outer Hebrides

 4. National and Local Strategic Context 17 - 22

 5. Monitoring and Evaluation

-6. Partner Reso ources 25 - 27
+6. Monitoring and Evaluation Partner Resources

 7. References 28 - 29

 8. Appendices 30 - 37

 Appendix 1: Appendix 2: Appendix 3: Appendix 4: Appendix 5: Appendix 6: Western Isles Alcohol Needs Assessment (2008) Recommendations Services Offered within the Outer Hebrides - Updated Outer Hebrides ADP funded/Supported Services 2010 Financial Resources Financial/Partner resources if necessary Action Plan Points

-10. Further Information
+10. Further Inforr 38

-The Outer Hebrides Alcohol & Drug Partnership (ADP) Strategy has been developed with a focus on action to meet priorities and objectives under the broad headings of Early Years, Early Intervention, Problem Drinkers and Substance Users and Promoting a Healthy Outer Hebrides.
+The Outer Hebrides Alcohol & Drug Partnership (ADP) Strategy has been developed with a focus on action to meet priorities and objectives under the broad headings of Early years, Early intervention, Problem drinkers and substance users and Promoting a healthy Outer Hebrides.
 The strategy aims to ensure that a range of measures are in place to inform the community of the appropriate use of alcohol, to remain vigilant in attempting to reduce drug related harm and to maintain the relatively low levels of drug use in the Outer Hebrides.